What should I wear?

 Is there a Sunday School or Religious Study?

-What happens during the worship service?
+What happens during the Sunday service?

 What should I expect after the service?